distortedfusion/blade-components/docs/10-components/card.md

 ## Actions

-The `x-card.heading` has a dedicated `x-slot:actions` slot intended for simple call to actions elements.
+The `x-card.heading` component has a dedicated `x-slot:actions` slot intended for simple call to actions elements.

 ```blade-component-code
 <x-card>